Updated: August 25, 2023

 Country homes

-You’ll find spacious homes a little out the city, whilst still being within striking distance of Lisbon.
+You’ll find spacious homes a little out of the city, whilst still being within striking distance of Lisbon.
 Locations such as Santarém, just over an hour’s drive away, could be an excellent option to consider.

 Luxury properties